alhambrav/craftercms-sphinx-theme/README.md

 ### Prerequisites

-To use this, you need needs:
+To use this, you need:

 - [NodeJS](https://nodejs.org/en/) (0.12 or greater)
 - [Git](https://git-scm.com/)